winitzki/scall/tutorial/programming_dhall.md

 (Programs are often written in the form `let x = ... let y = ... in ...`, but the result is still a single value.)

 A file's value may be imported into another Dhall file by specifying the path to the first Dhall file.
-The second Dhall file can then directly use that value as a sub-expression in any further code.
+The second Dhall file can then directly use that value as a subexpression in any further code.
 For convenience, the imported value is usually assigned to a variable with a meaningful name.

 In this way, each Dhall file is seen as a "module" that exports a single value.